aparasion/stoxfeed/about.md

 ## About {% include brand-word.html %}

-{% include brand-word.html %} is an independent publication tracking the pulse of the language services industry.
+{% include brand-word.html %} is an independent publication portal tracking the pulse of the language services industry.

 We cover daily developments in translation, localization, global content strategy, language technology, and cross-border communication.
 From emerging AI tools to market shifts and operational innovation, our goal is simple: